Salvadel/soc-homelab-environment/architecture/architecture-overview.md

 The default Windows Event Logs captured by the Wazuh agent provide limited visibility into endpoint activity.
 Sysmon helps to improve the system log quality by capturing detailed process creation events, parent-child process relationships, network connection attempts, and file creation events.
 This additional telemetry is essential for detecting and investigating the kinds of attacks simulated in this lab and reflects a real environment, where Sysmon is commonly deployed alongside SIEM agents.

 **Why Windows was intentionally weakened:**
 Out of the box, Windows 11 blocks most attack techniques through Defender, the firewall, and strong default configurations.
 Since the purpose of the lab is to simulate attacks to create telemetry and practice detection, these controls were selectively disabled to allow a greater attack scope and generate meaningful high-value alerts.
-This is acceptable in isolated lab environments, as all changes are contained within a VM that has no connectivity outside the LAN Segment to the open Internet.
+This is acceptable in isolated lab environments, as all changes are contained within a VM with no connectivity to the open Internet.

 ## Known Limitations